withastro/roadmap/proposals/0027-content-schemas.md

 Content Schemas are a way to fetch Markdown and MDX frontmatter in your Astro projects in a consistent, performant, and type-safe way.

-This introduces three new concepts:
+This introduces four new concepts:
 - A new, reserved directory that Astro will manage: `src/content/`
 - A set of helper functions to load entries and collections of entries from this directory
 - The introduction of "collections" and "schemas" ([see glossary](#glossary)) to type-check frontmatter data
+- A new, ignored directory for metadata generated from your project: `.astro/`

 ## Out of scope